 Our new school, Tideway, was located high on the Sussex Downs in the south of England.
 It was still under construction when we were moved from our old school, which was targeted for closure.

 There was some benefit to the unfinished school: Piles of neatly stacked bricks destined for future construction provided a refuge we could hide behind to smoke Woodbines and play three-card brag.
-A downside to the new facility was that for Physical Education, we often spent the hour picking up flints from the newly levelled soccer pitch so that footballers of the future would not cut their knees if they fell.
+A downside to the new facility was that for Physical Education, we often spent the hour picking up flints from the newly-levelled soccer pitch so that footballers of the future wouldn’t cut their knees if they fell.

 The boys’ washroom facilities were larger than the old school’s and had five toilet cubicles, instead of two.
 After a run across the muddy fields, creative Alan Funnell, Fuzz to his friends, took advantage of the increased access by sticking his soiled foot and shoe into the toilet bowl and pulling the chain several times to flush off the clinging mud.
 The practice became so popular that you had to wait in line for a cubicle after the cross-country run.
-The sodden feet left multiple wet trails leading out of the washroom
+The sodden feet left multiple wet trails leading out of the washroom.

 There were five sinks across from the toilet cubicles.
 A week after we arrived, liquid soap dispensers were installed above the sinks.
 Each dispenser had the word Zalpon emblazoned across the front in black letters.

-Thanks partly to the commonwealth, our new school washroom was a bastion of increased cleanliness possibilities—not only did we have a larger capacity to flush off muddy running shoes, but there were five opportunities to ensure bacteriostatic hands.
+Thanks partly to an African country, our new school washroom was a bastion of increased cleanliness possibilities—not only did we have a larger capacity to flush off muddy running shoes, but there were five stations to ensure bacteriostatic hands.
 Zalpon was ejected onto the hand by pulling a stainless steel lever directly beneath the dispenser.
 We found if the hand was wet, a violent pull on the lever would ricochet a blob of Zalpon off the hand and across the room.
 If the hand was angled towards the door, with some practice, you could hit unsuspecting classmates dropping in for a piddle.

 We filled two paper cups to the brim with Zalpon and smeared liberal portions on every door panel we could find.
-Much of the school population would soon have bacteria free hands, sticky bacteria free hands.
+Much of the school population would soon have bacteria-free hands, sticky bacteria-free hands.
 We sat on the stairs and watched the results of our labours as people walked through the doors: The girls squealed loud “Oohs,” as their clean feminine hands came into contact with unidentified slime.
 The boys swore, “What the….?” and then laughed as they got it.
 The teachers said nothing but pursed their lips and looked angry.
 We saw Mr. Higgs sniff the substance on his hand then covertly wipe it off in his pocket.

 I didn’t like Sid Ray.
 He was a short, bald, ex-navy disciplinarian, maths teacher who had once slapped me in the face for ‘looking arrogant.’
-It was enjoyable to see Sid on the stage feeling uncomfortable in front of everyone.
+I enjoyed seeing Sid on the stage feeling uncomfortable in front of everyone.
 We knew, and he knew, he was powerless to find out whodunnit.
 His brisk, military-style voice barked down to the one hundred and thirty-two upturned student faces.
-“Some persons unknown, think it’s funny to smear liquid soap all over the door panels.”
+“Some person, or persons unknown, thinks it’s funny to smear liquid soap all over the door panels.”
 Hearing explicit details of our deeds officially announced in Sid’s sonorous tones made it even funnier.
 Eddie and I convulsed silently, our stomachs heaving, our lips pursed, hoping we didn’t look any different from our comrades; we didn’t, they were also trying to contain their mirth.